Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which changes the owner of the file hello to the user betty
+script which creates an empty file called hello